SumoLogic/sumologic-documentation/docs/metrics/introduction/overview-sumo-metrics.md

 Sumo creates a key-value pair for each dot-separated segment of the metric path.
 This makes it a lot easier to query Graphite metrics.

-For more information, see [About Metric Rules](../metric-rules-editor/about-metric-rules.md) and [Create Metric Rules](../metric-rules-editor/create-metric-rules.md).
+For more information, see [About Metric Rules](/docs/metrics/metric-rules-editor#about-metrics-rules).

 ## Metric queries